Dog Bite Lawyers in NJ & NY

 However, limited defenses exist that dog owners might attempt to use, such as arguing that the victim was trespassing or provoked the dog.
 A lesser-known defense could be that the victim was injured by a police or military dog performing official duties.
 Understanding these nuances is essential to navigating a dog bite claim successfully.

-Steps to Take After a Dog Bite
+What Steps Should I Take After a Dog Bite in NJ?

 If a dog has bitten you or a loved one, your steps immediately after the incident can significantly impact your ability to pursue compensation.